marjomol/anki_magic_image_fetcher/README.md

 2. Select your target deck.
 3. Enter search fields among the ones of your notes (comma-separated field names).
 4. Choose your preferred image source.
 5. The script will find empty `Picture` fields and fill them with an image based on your field content.
+If no image is found for the given field, the next option is taken.
+If no image is found either way, the next note without picture is processed.

 ---